Arrangements in place from 19th July 2021

 Seating and one-way system

-Chairs and pews are set at 2 metres distance and marked to maintain social distance.
+Chairs and pews are set at appropriate distance apart to maintain social distance.
 Our welcomers will guide you to a seat.
 Households can of course sit together without observing social distancing.
 Please don’t move the chairs as these have been carefully positioned.

 A one-way system is in place and you will leave the church building via the church kitchen door.

-At present we are not able to linger to chat inside the church building after the service.
-Outside the church you are asked to follow the "rule of six".
+Please do not linger to chat inside the church building after the service.

 We will be livestreaming the service, so if you are concerned about being filmed, please let the welcomers know and they will seat you somewhere where there’s no risk of this.
 We realise that there are good reasons why people cannot be filmed so please don’t hesitate to say so.
 However, we would also like to have some congregation visible in the livestream, so please say if you are happy to be seen ‘on camera’.